Baccano01/Baccano01/README.md

 - pursuing MSc in Computer Science at La Sapienza University of Rome, specializing on AI and Systems.

 ### Contact
-You can find me on LinkedIn.
+Connect with me on LinkedIn.